Resources I Use and Like

 MAMP a bundled PHP and MySQL server (primarily for Macintosh but I think they have a Windows version now also) that will create a localhost server for building websites without a hosting company.

-If you don’t want to, or can’t use MAMP then there is also XAMPP I have used XAMPP in the past, it is another great choice.
+If you don’t want to, or can’t use MAMP then there is also XAMPP which I used in the past, it is another great choice.

 For Graphic Design: